MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

 ### [Inline view](#tab/visual-studio)

 An inline comparison of the items.
-The schema of this stage’s item is on top, and beneath is the schema of the paired item in the source stage.
+The schema of this stage’s item is on top, and under it is the schema of the paired item in the source stage.

 :::image type="content" source="./media/compare-pipeline-content/changes-inline-numbered.png" alt-text="Screenshot showing an inline view of the changes made to the file.":::